 c.
-The use permit application includes a request to offer 3 marketing events per year: 1 event per year with up to 75 guests, and 2 events per year with up to 40 guests each.
+The use permit application includes a request to offer 23 marketing events per year: 10 events per year with up to 15 guests each, 10 events per year with up to 25 guests each, and three events per year with up to 50 guests each.
 Each event would occur for approximately four hours, with the earliest events starting at 11:00 a.m. and the latest events ending by 10:00 p.m.
-The applicant proposes to conduct events inside of the winery or on the patio located adjacent to the tasting room.
+The applicant proposes to conduct events inside of the winery or on the patio located adjacent to the tasting room, on the western end of the proposed winery building.

-The proposed project involves a marketing program that has the potential to generate higher noise levels, compared to existing conditions, as a result of the proposed occurrence of marketing events outdoors and wine production and bottling in the covered and partially enclosed areas of the proposed winery building.
+The proposed project involves a marketing program that has the potential to generate higher noise levels, compared to existing conditions, as a result of the proposed occurrence of marketing events outdoors and wine production and bottling in the covered and partially enclosed area on the east side of the proposed winery building.

 Additional regulations contained within County Code Chapter 8.16 establish exterior noise criteria for various land uses in the County.
-As described in Project Setting, above, land uses that surround the proposed parcel are predominantly agricultural (vineyard and winery) but include low density residential; of these land uses, the residential land use is considered the most sensitive to noise.
+As described in Project Setting, above, land uses that surround the proposed Sam Jasper Winery parcel are predominantly agricultural (vineyard and winery) but include low density residential and limited commercial uses; of these land uses, the residential land use is considered the most sensitive to noise.
 Based on the standards in County Code section 8.16.070, noise levels, measured at the exterior of a residential structure or residential use on a portion of a larger property, may not exceed 50 decibels for more than half of any hour in the window of daytime hours (7:00 a.m. to 10:00 p.m.) within which the applicant proposes to conduct events.
 Noise impacts of the proposed project would be considered bothersome and potentially significant if sound generated by it had the effect of exceeding the standards in County Code more than 50 percent of the time (i.e., more than 50 decibels for more than 30 minutes in an hour for a residential use).

-The nearest off-site residence to the proposed winery is approximately 500 feet northwest of the western edge of the proposed winery building.
-(The on-site residence is the applicant's, and so it is not considered in the evaluation of potential noise impacts of the proposed project.)
-The applicant's residence is located between the proposed winery and the closest off-site residence, which will provide a substantial noise barrier.
-Under the proposed project, the largest outdoor event that would occur on the parcel would have an attendance of no more than 75 people, and all events would end by 10:00 p.m., with up to one hour after the end of the event for clean-up.
+The nearest off-site residence to the proposed winery is approximately 290 feet northeast of the eastern edge of the proposed winery building.
+(The on-site residence is the applicant's, and so it is not considered in the evaluation of potential noise impacts of the proposed project.
+The nearest off-site residence is also the applicant's, but because it is on a different parcel and could change ownership upon transfer of the parcel to another entity, it is included in this evaluation as the nearest sensitive receptor to the winery parcel.)
+Under the proposed project, the largest outdoor event that would occur on the parcel would have an attendance of no more than 50 people, and all events would end by 10:00 p.m., with up to one hour after the end of the event for clean-up.
 Winery operations would occur between 6:00 a.m. and 6:00 p.m. (excluding harvest).